Cadabam's Mindtalk – Talk to Dr. Riya, Your 24/7 Voice-Based Mental Health AI Companion.

 But the bridge of vulnerability builds trust and intimacy-it's about sharing fears, joys, and insecurities without losing a feeling of self.
 Finding harmony between the two, the circle protects while remaining emotionally available.

-Self Preservation in Dating and Long-Term Relationships
+Self Preservation In Dating And Long-Term Relationships

 Modern dating has become a battlefield of swipes, screens, and shallow interaction.
 In such a fast-paced world, emotional self-preservation can be the only defence against heartbreak.